BardicDefense/purple-hack/README.md

 **Cold Iron Weapons** are made of pure iron, forged in flames of ancient yew wood, and doused in water infused with mandrake root.
-They cost double the weapon's normal price.
+They cost double the weapon’s normal price.
 They gain a +1 damage bonus against fey and demi-fey, but suffer a -1 damage penalty against other creatures.

 **Silver Weapons** are made of pure silver.
 They inflict +1 damage against undead, and normal damage against other foes, and certain foes can _only_ be harmed by silver (or magic) weapons.
-They don't hold an edge well, and are prone to wear and tear, making all item degradation checks with disadvantage (rolling twice and taking the lower die).
+They don’t hold an edge well, and are prone to wear and tear, making all item degradation checks with disadvantage (rolling twice and taking the lower die).
 For cost, see [Upgrading Weapons](#upgrading-weapons).